 For unlisted equity and non-equity shares the market risk is deemed to be inherent in the appropriate valuation methodology (earnings, multiples, capitalisation rates etc).
-The impact on fair value and subsequent profit or loss, due to movements in these variables, is set out in Note 5 on pages 57 to 62.
+The impact on fair value and subsequent profit or loss, due to movements in these variables, is set out in note 5.